bluebosh/bosh-director-fissile-release/README.md

 # BOSH Director fissile release

-This repository contains the files necessary to run a BOSH Director using fissile.
+This repository contains the files necessary to run a KUBE CPI BOSH Director using fissile.
 It is roughly equivalent to doing the same with BOSH.

 ### fissile